Strangemother/python-hyperway/README.md

 ### Wire Function

+An optional wire function exists between two nodes

 ![connection diagram of two nodes with a wire function](./docs/images/connection-with-wire.png)

-The connection can have a _wire_ function; a function existing between the two connections, allowing the alteration of the data through transit (whilst running through a connection)
+The [Connection](#connections-edges) can have a function existing between its connected [Units](#units-nodes), allowing the alteration of the data through transit (whilst running through a connection):

 ```py
 from hyperway.tools import factory as f